 Also known as “ordinary assault,” this is the most basic offense definition.
 It can include shoving, slapping, hitting, or even non-physical actions like verbally threatening to injure someone or raising a fist at them as a threat.

-Any assault against the perpetrator’s household or family member could be considered domestic assault.
+Any assault against the perpetrator’s household or family member could be considered domestic violence.

 This could include: